Unemployment and Jobs in Houston

 The unemployment rate measures the share of workers in the labor force who do not currently have a job but are actively looking for work.
 The level of unemployment is a general measure of how the overall economy is operating, and changes in the rate can be an important signal of changes in the labor market and economy.

-In 2022, the unemployment rate in Harris County (4.2%) was highest in Houston’s three-county region, while the unemployment rate was 3.9% in Fort Bend and Montgomery counties.
-In 2010, unemployment rates in Fort Bend and Montgomery counties were at a 30-year high and steadily declined to a two-decade low in 2019.
+During the Great Recession in 2010, unemployment rates in Fort Bend and Montgomery counties were at a 30-year high but steadily declined to a two-decade low in 2019.
 Of course, unemployment rates spiked in 2020 — the result of pandemic-related job losses.
-Since then, unemployment rates have declined for two consecutive years, though they remain slightly higher in 2022 compared to pre-pandemic levels.
-Unemployment in Harris County followed a similar pattern, except the unemployment rate in 2020 was higher than in 2010.
+However, between 2020 and 2022, unemployment rates declined significantly returning to pre-pandemic levels and have remained flat since then.
+In 2023, the unemployment rate in Harris County (4.3%) was highest in Houston’s three-county region, while the unemployment rate was 4.0% in Fort Bend and 3.9 in Montgomery counties.

-Job growth in Houston’s three-county region is positive after pandemic losses
+Job growth in Houston’s three-county region is positive but slower from 2022

 Industries in Houston see steady, consistent growth

 Texas and Houston’s three-county area continue to be a place of business opportunity and growth.
-According to the Greater Houston Partnership, which provides economic data and analysis for the nine-county Houston-The Woodlands-Sugar Land Metropolitan Statistical Area (Houston MSA), found that the region ranks third in the number of Fortune 500 headquarters, and Texas has ranked first on the list of best performing states for economic development for 10 consecutive years in 2022.
+According to the Greater Houston Partnership, which provides economic data and analysis for the nine-county Houston-The Woodlands-Sugar Land Metropolitan Statistical Area (Houston MSA), found that the region ranks third in the number of Fortune 500 headquarters, and Texas has ranked the best state for business for 19 years in 2023.

-Fort Bend County has doubled the number of business establishments between 2010 and 2022, with the greatest growth in professional and business services (130% increase), education and health services (122% increase), and trade, transportation and utilities (85% increase).
+Fort Bend County has doubled the number of business establishments between 2010 and 2023, with the greatest growth in professional and business services (136% increase), followed closely by information (132% increase) and education and health services (130% increase), and then leisure and hospitality (113% increase).

-In Harris County, the number of establishments increased by 26% from 2010 to 2022 — a slower growth rate given the volume in the third most populous county in the nation.
-Among the largest three industries, establishments in education and health services grew the most (61% increase), followed by professional and business services (34%), and trade, transportation and utilities (17%).
+In Harris County, the number of establishments increased by 25% from 2010 to 2023 — a slower growth rate given the volume in the third most populous county in the nation.
+Among the largest three industries, establishments in education and health services grew the most (61% increase), followed by leisure and hospitality (44%), and professional and business services (34%).

-The number of establishments in Montgomery County grew by 72% between 2010 and 2022.
-Among the largest three industries, establishments in education and health services grew the most (103%), followed by professional and business services (86%), and trade, transportation and utilities (46%).
+The number of establishments in Montgomery County grew by 75% between 2010 and 2023.
+Among the largest three industries, establishments in education and health services grew the most (115%), followed by information (104%), and professional and business services (94%).

 The top Houston-area job is in office and administrative support